 Customer didn’t specify any specific languages.
 So in the sprint, team decided to use Java.
 For tile creation and parsing JSON is decided to use.
 For interface applications html and JavaScript are chosen.
 IntelliJ platform is installed.

 3.3 Assumptions and Dependencies

 Finished product can be delivered over the internet.
-It requires administrator only for adding a new player.
 No need for specific skills to play the game.
 Project should be finished until 16 December 2016.

-Producing Project Timescale